prateek3255/blog/src/blog/javascript-tips-for-react-developers.md

-{% headingWithLink "Use optional chaining and nullish coalescing" %}
+{% headingWithLink "3.
+Use optional chaining and nullish coalescing" %}

 When dealing with data in our apps we often need to deal with parts of data that call be `null` or `undefined` and provide default values.